bernardogarza/calendar-react-app/README.md

 ## Live Demo

-<a href="https://calendar-app-bg.netlify.app" target="_blank">https://calendar-app-bg.netlify.app</a> (Tt might take a few seconds and a refresh to load becuase the server is hosted on Heroku and on the free version, the server goes to sleep after 30 mins of inactivity)
+<a href="https://calendar-app-bg.netlify.app" target="_blank">https://calendar-app-bg.netlify.app</a> (It might take a few seconds and a refresh to load becuase the server is hosted on Heroku and on the free version, the server goes to sleep after 30 mins of inactivity)

 <br>
 <br>